StorjOld/plowshare-wrapper/README.md

 =================

 Python wrapper for managing multi-host uploads and downloads using [plowshare](https://code.google.com/p/plowshare/).
-After uploading it returns a JSON object with links and information about file it uploaded.
+After uploading it returns an object with links to the file it uploaded.
 This wrapper contains both a python module and a command line tool.

 #### Installation